OVERVIEW

 Phase II (2016)

 On October 17, 2016, SKYLANDING was dedicated on the site.
 In attendance were hundreds of members of the community, including Rahm Emanuel (former Ambassador to Japan and then Mayor of the City of Chicago) and the Consul General of Japan.
-Music was performed the Miyumi Project and dance by Thodos Dance.
+The Miyumi Project and Thodos Dance performed Rising I by Yoko Ono during the unveiling.

-This phase of work also included the CD-release of SKYLANDING Music of Yoko Ono by the Miyumi Project, the launch of skylanding.com and the installation at The Art Institute of Chicago of MENDED PETAL, the 13th lotus petal designed by the artist to commemorate the ground healing (obj.
+This phase of work also included the CD-release of SKYLANDING Music of Yoko Ono by the Miyumi Project and the installation of MENDED PETAL at the Art Institute of Chicago, which is the 13th lotus petal designed by the artist to commemorate the 2015 ground healing (obj.
 237641).

 Phase III

-Following the 2016 installation, Ono developed the final elements for SKYLANDING.
+Following the 2016 installations of SKYLANDING and MENDED PETAL, Ono developed the final elements for SKYLANDING.

 ACKNOWLEDGEMENTS